Rostislav Zakharov

 Rostislav Vladimirovich Zakharov (Ростислав Владимирович Захаров; September 7, 1907 – January 15, 1984) was a Soviet and Russian choreographer, ballet dancer and opera director.
 He was a professor at the Russian Institute of Theatre Arts (GITIS) in Moscow (1946–1983).
-Rostislav Zakharov was awarded the Stalin Prize twice and designated the People's Artist of the USSR (1969).
+Zakharov was awarded the Stalin Prize twice and designated the People's Artist of the USSR (1969).

-Zakharov is best known for choreographing The Fountain of Bakhchisaray B.Asafiev (1934) and Cinderella (1945).
+Zakharov is best known for choreographing The Fountain of Bakhchisaray with music by Boris Asafiev (1934) and Cinderella (1945).

-The art of choreographer Rostislav Vladimirovich Zakharov made up an entire epoch in the history of the Soviet and world ballet and opera theater.
-As a choreographer Rostislav Zakharov had his own unique philosophy of dance art.
+The art of choreographer Zakharov made up an entire epoch in the history of the Soviet and world ballet and opera theater.
+As a choreographer Zakharov had his own unique philosophy of dance art.
 He influenced the art of ballet, making it a truly realistic and democratic art.
-At the beginning of the XX century, the ballet theater began to move away from romanticism and get closer to the great world classical literature.
+At the beginning of the 20th century, the ballet theater began to move away from romanticism and get closer to the great world classical literature.
 Zakharov was at the origins of a new ballet direction –ballet drama.
 Due to his deep knowledge of Konstantin Stanislavsky theater system, choreographer Zakharov created a new ballet performance where high dance imagery and classical dance techniques were closely combined with great acting skills.
 Zakharov's ballet performances revealed the performing talents of Galina Ulanova, Marina Semenova, Maya Plisetskaya, Konstantin Sergeev, Mikhail Gabovich and many generations of world-famous ballet stars.

 Biography

-Rostislav Zakharov was born on September 7, 1907 in the city of Astrakhan on the Volga River.
+Zakharov was born on September 7, 1907, in the city of Astrakhan on the Volga River.
 In 1926 he graduated from the Leningrad Choreographic School (currently Agrippina Vaganova Academy of Russian Ballet, St. Petersburg).

 Graduated from the Leningrad Theater Institute (directing department in 1932, directing department in 1948 completed as an externship).

 After graduating from the Leningrad Choreographic School, he was sent with a group of dancers to Ukraine to promote ballet art.
 In 1926–1929 he was a soloist and choreographer at both Kharkiv and Kyiv ballet.

 In 1927, while working in the theater, he organized a ballet studio in Kiev, where he taught the basics of classical, duet and folk dance.
 On the basis of the studio, he created and staged his first one-act ballet "The Sailor's Dream".
-It was followed by a ballet based on Ricardo Drigo's “Harlequinade” and later a concert program with numbers from “Faust” and “Prince Igor”.
-In 1929 he staged the ballet “Don Quixote”.
+It was followed by a ballet based on Ricardo Drigo's Harlequinade and later a concert program with numbers from Faust and Prince Igor.
+In 1929 he staged the ballet Don Quixote.

 Zakharov successfully combined his studies at the Leningrad Theater Institute Leningrad Theatre Institute (until 1932).